bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

     print('[%d][%s]: %s' % (timestamp, logconf.name, data))
 ```

 This callback will be called once the log variables have received it and prints the contents.
-The callback function added to the logging framework by adding it to the log config in `simple_log_async(..)`:
+The callback function is added to the logging framework by adding it to the log config in `simple_log_async(..)`:

 ```python
     logconf.data_received_cb.add_callback(log_stab_callback)